skezle/skezle.github.io/index.md

 Statistics at ETH Zurich.

 ## News
+* I will be interning in Autumn 22 at Meta Reality Labs in Redmond and working on few-shot learning problems.
+* I will be reviewing for AAAI23 and AISTATS23.
 * I will be presenting my work in \[[CRL](https://arxiv.org/abs/2106.02940)\] at the \[[ContinualAI](https://www.continualai.org/)\] seminar on 9 June, \[[video](https://www.youtube.com/watch?v=vHTmXcETsyU)\]
 * I am a reviewer for ALOE@ICLR2022.
 * My work on \[[CRL](https://arxiv.org/abs/2106.02940)\] has been selected for an oral presentation at AAAI 2022!